Listen to a mono R84 in front of kit

 Listen to R84s in Blumlein configuration miking a room from 20 feet away

 On kick drum, the R84’s huge proximity effect will make your kick sound larger than you could have ever imagined.
-On its own, the R84s low end may sound overwhelming, but in the context of a mix, its pillowy character is perfect for songs where the kick drum needs to breath.
+On its own, the R84s low end may sound overwhelming, but in the context of a mix, its pillowy character is perfect for songs where the kick drum needs to breathe.
 Using ribbons on kick drum is an classic technique that has been used on countless records.

 The Hand Test